haoxins/haoxins.github.io/archived/2021-istio-in-action.md

   act as a cluster-wide *control plane* for Istio.

 * For Istio, the control plane provides the following functions:
+  - APIs for operators to specify
+    `desired routing`/`resilience behavior`
-  - APIs for operators to specify desired routing/resilience behavior APIs for the data plane to consume localized configuration Service discovery abstraction for the data plane
+  - APIs for the data plane to consume localized configuration
+  - Service discovery abstraction for the data plane
   - APIs for specifying usage policies
   - Certificate issuance and rotation
   - Assigning workload identity